-To this end, St Bernard’s School follows the 'Keeping Children Safe in Education' guidelines issued by the Department for Education (DfE) in March 2015 and updated in July 2015.
-This statutory document is guidance for schools and colleges who must have regard to it when carrying out their duties to safeguard and promote the welfare of children.
+To this end, St Bernard’s School follows the 'Keeping Children Safe in Education' guidelines issued by the Department for Education (DfE), it is updated each year ready for September.
+This statutory document is essential guidance for schools and colleges who must have regard to it when carrying out their duties to safeguard and promote the welfare of children.

-The document should be read alongside the 'Working Together to Safeguard Children' guidance, again issued in March 2015 by the DfE.
+The document should be read alongside the 'Working Together to Safeguard Children' guidance.
 This document is also statutory, and provides guidance on inter-agency working to safeguard and promote the welfare of children.

 In order to protect our children, we aim to:

 - Create an atmosphere where all our children can feel secure, valued and listened to